July 16–23, 2017

 It is easy to talk about leadership—but at Gordon, we believe students learn best when they put leadership into practice.

-Elevate 2016 connects leadership philosophy with practical action.
-During this weeklong institute, students will work to solve real-world problems by addressing tangible needs in their communities.
-In the application phase, each student will identify a problem in his or her local church, school, or community and suggest a few practical strategies for addressing this issue.
-The admissions committee will choose a handful of these issues to address, and student groups will be formed around these issues.
-Over the course of the week, each small group of students will develop a long-term plan to address one of the issues, culminating in a program proposal that presents the group's plan and vision for addressing that problem.
-The most compelling, persuasive projects will receive significant funding to provide the resources for students to bring this solution to reality over the 2016–17 academic year.
+Elevate 2017 connects leadership philosophy with practical action.
+During the institute, students create plans to solve real-world problems.
+In the application phase, each student identifies a tangible need in his or her local church, school, or community and suggests a few practical strategies to address it.
+The Elevate admissions committee chooses a handful of these problems for students to tackle during Elevate.
+At the beginning of the program, students are placed in diverse small groups based on their StrengthsQuest survey results.
+Each group is assigned one of these problems and develops a long-term plan to address it.
+At the end of the program, each group presents their plan before a panel of judges.
+The most compelling, persuasive projects receive significant funding, which provides resources for students to bring their solutions to reality over the 2017–18 academic year.

 "I absolutely loved Elevate!
 I feel like I am better equipped to work in social settings and to use my leadership skills in real-life situations.
 Elevate gave me tools that I can use daily to become a better leader and person!"